jefnilham/lazada-vs-shopee/README.md

-# lazada-vs-shopee
+# Lazada-VS-Shopee
-compare search item based on popularity
+Compare your search item based on popularity on both platforms

+## Table of Contents